Putting your money in safe investments with high returns is a smart way to maximize your returns and minimize your risk in Canada.

 Build an emergency fund in case of unexpected expenses when investing in a long-term investment portfolio such as ETFs, stocks or bonds, etc.

 Long-term investment vehicles (stocks, bonds, CD etc.) have early withdrawals penalty.
 As a result, you can’t rely on them in case of an emergency.

 That said if you’ve not built your emergency fund already, read this comprehensive guide to get started.

 In order to get the most out of your investment, rebalancing is critical.

 Your portfolio needs rebalancing from time to time to reflect the market fluctuations.

-You have learnt about safe investments with high returns in Canada vs. high-risk investments in Canada.
+You have learnt about low-risk or safe investments in Canada vs. high-risk investments in Canada.